Standard patient support assumes patients will seek help. This study documented why they don’t.

 These are not observations about individual patients.
 They are structural features of the Hispanic RA patient experience that any effective program must be built around from the start.

-Participants' willingness to share their disease experience — symptoms, treatment decisions, emotional impact — with family and friends was a primary factor in whether they felt supported in managing their condition.
+Participants' willingness to share their disease experience — symptoms, treatment decisions, and emotional impact, with family and friends was a primary factor in whether they felt supported in managing their condition.
 Many had not disclosed their diagnosis fully, or had disclosed it selectively, in ways that created isolation rather than support.

 This is the pattern that explains why routing Hispanic RA patients to general mental health resources produces low uptake.
 The issue is not awareness of those resources.
 It is that seeking them requires a form of self-disclosure that conflicts with how participants understood their role in their families and communities.
 Program design that accounts for this builds the pathway to mental health support into the patient's existing relational and community context, rather than asking patients to step outside it.